smorrrs/Desperados-III-Resources/level_guide.md

 ## Bear Trap Triplets
 Isabelle can be unlocked by stepping onto the bridge.
 This is optional.

-The window for killing the three targets "at the same time" is narrow, the three have to die within about one second of each other.
+The window for killing the three targets "at the same time" is narrow, they have to die within about one second of each other.

 ## Best Served Cold